-Once upon a time, Christians behaved as badly as the current Caliphate.
+Once upon a time, Christians behaved almost as badly as the recent Caliphate.
 Thomas Cromwell, chief minister to Henry VIII, led a campaign of art destruction in England on par with that going on in Iraq today.
 The wars of the Reformation devastated Germany.
 St. Augustine advocated torture as a tool to turn people into Christians.
 We also had assorted crusades, inquisitions, and witch hunts.
 The pattern extends into the modern era.
 Both the United States and Canada forcibly adopted Native Americans into Christian homes and schools to enforce conversion.

 I guess I should say more than once upon a time.
 Christian history contains an embarrassing quantity of ugliness.
 Perhaps a wee bit of humility and hope is in order when comparing the Christian and Moslem worlds.

 Christianity did not start out as a conquering religion.
 Jesus taught his followers to eschew violence, to focus on being moral paragons vs. enforcing morality in others.
 Paul taught the early Christians to have their own courts with standards higher than the world around them, but to limit punishment to shunning for those who fell short.
 Only when Jesus returns are Christians to resort to conquest, and if conditions even remotely resemble the visions in Revelations, the world will be quite ready for an orderly surrender.